sensiml/sensiml-middleware-ml/README.md

 SensiML provides the following API methods for running the SensiML inference engine deployed machine learning models:

-2. init: Initializes the SensiML Machine Learning models so they are ready to run
+2. sensiml_init: Initializes the SensiML Machine Learning models so they are ready to run

-1. sml_recognition: Runs the SensiML Machine learning model and provides either an inference result of 0 which is unknown, or an integer value that corresponds the the models class map to identify the label.
+1. sensiml_recognition: Runs the SensiML Machine learning model and provides either an inference result of 0 which is unknown, or an integer value that corresponds the the models class map to identify the label.
 If the model needs more data before it can inference, a -1 will be returned.

 ### Quick Start